 My style and nature are those of a minimalist, and so I don’t find empty grey walls uncomfortable.
-To the contrary, I find them natural, naked, and genuine.
+On the contrary, I find the natural, naked, and genuine.
 And so there I was, happily admiring my lovely grey walls, when the comments started to come.
 Comments that the suite looked too empty, too cold, too isolated.

 It’s not like these buffalo have a slight blue tinge – they are very vibrantly ultramarine blue.
 Strangely, people seem to really connect with it.
 One client came up with a backstory, that these blue buffalo were the ghosts of the prairies.
 Another spoke about a spiritual connection she felt to white buffalo, and another even recalled a poem from his childhood.

 After hearing everyone’s comments, now I wish I had a better reason for painting them blue.
 But I actually don’t have a good reason at all.
 The honest truth is that the buffalos are blue because they’re not done yet.
 The blue is just the undercoat.
 Later, when I have more time, I’ll go through and individually add each hair on their coat.
 The blue helps me see the shading and the muscle movement, and it’ll come through as a sheen on the outer coat once the hair has been painted on.

 Everybody’s been so interested in finding out why the buffalos are blue, that nobody’s yet asked about why they are buffalo, to begin with.

 Ah!
 Here’s where the meaning of the picture comes!!!

 At MDRT last year, one of the main platform speakers did a fantastic presentation on being a good advisor to your clients during periods of market uncertainty.
 As an analogy, he spoke about market turbulence like a storm rolling in, and successful advisors are like buffalos.